Biden backs advanced fighter jets, pilot training for Ukraine

 Mark Cancian, a senior adviser at the Center for Strategic and International Studies, said ahead of the White House official's comment that F-16s are "very expensive and aren't going to radically change the balance of power."

-But he also noted that they have "psychological significance" at this point due to Zelensky's repeated requests for the aircraft.
+But he also noted that they have "psychological significance" due to Zelensky's repeated requests.

-The United States has spearheaded the push for international support for Ukraine, quickly forging an international coalition to back Kyiv after Russia invaded in February 2022 and coordinating aid from dozens of countries.
+The United States has spearheaded the push for international support for Ukraine, quickly forging a coalition to back Kyiv after Russia invaded in February 2022 and coordinating aid from dozens of countries.

 Total international military assistance for Kyiv is in the tens of billions of dollars, with the United States the lead donor.

-In addition to hundreds of tanks and other armored vehicles, assistance for Kyiv has included a number of air defense systems, precision rocket launchers, artillery pieces, and a wide variety of ammunition, among other items.
+In addition to hundreds of tanks and other armored vehicles, assistance for Kyiv has included air defense systems, precision rocket launchers, artillery pieces, and a wide variety of ammunition.

 The United States has also trained 11 Ukrainian battalions -- some 6,100 troops -- in combined arms operations and 4,000 on individual systems.

-More than two dozen other countries are also involved in the training effort, which has instructed a total of more than 52,000 Ukrainian troops so far.
+More than two dozen other countries are also involved in the training effort, which has instructed more than 52,000 Ukrainian troops so far.